ELI AKIRA KAUFMAN

 Colin has organized nine League Cycling Instructor training seminars, which has resulted in the certification of more than 100 new bicycle instructors for L.A.
 County, many of whom are bilingual or self identify as female.
 Colin supervises all LACBC educational programming, which includes training our Ride Marshals for Sunday Funday rides and any ride that LACBC and its chapters lead.Close

 As Communications Director for LACBC, Dana uses media and creative activism to encourage online and physical engagement for The Los Angeles County Bicycle Community.
 She’s a communications strategist and filmmaker dedicated to producing media for change, and has spent her career working with non-profits and foundations focusing on issues ranging from immigration policy to racial justice to fair housing to transportation equity.
-Most recently, Dana spent the past two years managing CicLAvia’s communications, where she was in charge of digital projects for the country’s largest open streets program.
+Most recently, Dana spent the past two years managing CicLAvia’s communications.

 Dana is a writer, videographer, director, video editor, and an ultimate frisbee fanatic.
 Born in a one-room schoolhouse outside of Ithaca, New York, she’s spent most of her life using media to tear down boxes that separate us from each other.
 She loves biking and skateboarding around LA and hitting the beach.